European Structural & Investment Funds (ESIF)

 ESIF focusses on innovation, sustainability and (regional) economic development.
 This means that the funds emphasise the importance of promoting the growth of the economy while stimulating eco-friendly innovation and sustainable growth.
 This includes circular initiatives and solutions.
-Especially the Cohesion Fund, the European Regional Development Fund, and the European Social Fund can play an important role in funding the circular transition.
+Especially the Cohesion Fund, the European Regional Development Fund, the European Social Fund Plus, and the new REACT-EU package can play an important role in funding the circular transition.

 How to apply?

 The different funds have their own application processes.
 In general, however, organisations can apply for project funding through the managing authorities in their country or region.
 Find out more about regional policy in your own country here .